EOLab-HSRW/tambopata-neolink-mqtt/readme.md

                                 " help - Show this help message "
 ```

-You can detach after you are done with the sequence **CTRL+P -> CTRL+Q** to return to your shell.

 **IMPORTANT:**

-You must disconnect and close the manual control service MQTT connection using **CTRL+C**, if you forgot to do so and had closed the terminal without closing the connection, you have to restart the compose container to access it again.
+You must disconnect and close the manual control service MQTT connection using **CTRL+C** after you are done, if you forgot to do so and had closed the terminal without closing the connection, you have to restart the compose container to access it again.
 Otherwise if you run the exec command again, there will be an endless loop of client reconnection of the manual service.

+You can detach after you close the connection with the sequence **CTRL+P -> CTRL+Q** and return to your shell.

 ## References